metaplex-foundation/docs/docs/auction-house/cli.md

 - _Widthraw from Treasury_ - Transfer funds from the auction house treasury wallet to the auction house authority.

-- _Update Auction House_ - Update any of the auction house settings including it's authority or saller fee.
+- _Update Auction House_ - Update any of the auction house settings including it's authority or seller fee.